tsantalis/RefactoringMiner/README.md

   }
 }, 10);
 ```
-Please make sure to provide valid GitHub credentials in the `github-credentials.properties` file.

 # Location information for the detected refactorings
 All classes implementing the `Refactoring` interface include refactoring-specific location information.